 About the National Wild Turkey Federation

 When the National Wild Turkey Federation was founded in 1973, there were about 1.3 million wild turkeys in North America.
-After decades of work, that number hit an historic high of almost 7 million turkeys.
-To succeed, the NWTF stood behind science-based conservation and hunters’ rights.
-The NWTF Save the Habitat.
-Save the Hunt. initiative is a charge that mobilizes science, fundraising and devoted volunteers to raise $1.2 billion to conserve and enhance more than 4 million acres of essential wildlife habitat, recruit at least 1.5 million hunters and open access to 500,000 acres for hunting.
+After decades of work, that number hit a historic high of almost 7 million turkeys.
+To succeed, the NWTF stood behind science-based conservation and hunters' rights.
+Today, the NWTF is focused on the future of hunting and conservation through its Save the Habitat.
+Save the Hunt. initiative – a charge that mobilizes science, fundraising and devoted volunteers to conserve or enhance more than 4 million acres of essential wildlife habitat, recruit at least 1.5 million hunters and open access to 500,000 acres for hunting.
 For more information, visit NWTF.org.